Centrosomal protein 15

-The human gene Chromosome 3 open reading frame 14 is a gene of uncertain function located at 3p14.2 near fragile site FRBA3—which falls between this gene and the centromere.
+Centrosomal protein 15 is a protein of uncertain function which in humans is encoded by the gene CEP15 (previously C3orf14).
+The human gene is located at 3p14.2 near the fragile site FRBA3—which falls between this gene and the centromere.
 Its protein is expected to localize to the nucleus and bind DNA.
 Orthologs have been identified in all of the major animal groups, minus amphibians and insects, tracing as far back as the sea anemone; indicating an origin of over 1000 mya, highlighting its importance in the animal genome.

 Gene aliases

-C3orf14 is also known by the aliases LOC57415, FLJ94553 and FLJ17473.
-Gene orthologs found in other organisms are usually known by the name c3orf14-like, though some are known as LOC57415-like or HT021-like (protein name).
+CEP15 is also known by the aliases C3orf14, LOC57415, FLJ94553 and FLJ17473.

 Structure

 The mRNA is composed of 6 exons, and encodes a 15007.84 kD protein known as HT021.
 This protein has a pre-modification isoelectric point of 5.57 and alpha helices span most of its length.
 Four sites of possible phosphorylation have been identified, and at least two sites of phosphorylation are conserved in all orthologs, as are two alpha helices.
 This protein is also predicted as a DNA binding protein.
 The protein may assume a tertiary structure of a coiled coil.